AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

   <tr>
     <td align="middle" valign="top">
       <b>
-        <a href="https://github.com/osisoft/sample-adh-csv_to_adh-dotnet">CSV to ADH</a>
+        <a href="https://github.com/osisoft/sample-adh-csv_to_adh-dotnet">CSV to Cds</a>
       </b>
       <br />
-      Shows how to send a basic csv file to ADH using SDS calls
+      Shows how to send a basic csv file to Cds using SDS calls
       <br />
       <br />
       <table align="middle">